-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a near perfect credit score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over time could be more than double the amount of an individual having a stronger FICO score.

-We're used to working with all levels of credit scores.
+Getting your credit in order is the first step in owning a home.
 Call us at (508) 646-4777 and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
+There are methods to raise your score.
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+- Pay on time.
+Payment history is a big factor in your FICO score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.

 - Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have all of your debt transferred to a single card.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance one card.

-- Apply for service station cards or store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid charging a high balance for more than a couple of months because these types of cards usually have a larger interest rate.
+- Apply for gas cards or department store credit.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always avoid holding a high balance for too long because these types of cards more than likely have a surprising interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of E Z Home Search Real Estate Inc., shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of E Z Home Search Real Estate Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.